sky-uk/gdp-hydra-terraform/README.md

 }
 ```

-You will then need to add the required varibles as described below.
+You will then need to add the required variables as described below.
 Your final module configuration should look something like this.

 ```
 module "hydra" {